Joseph Leidy Microscopy Portal

-The 'Introduction' to 'Rhizopods' (and the 'Conclusion'), are fascinating reading, giving many details of Leidy's collecting and study methods as well as interesting insights into his thinking, broad knowledge, and passion for his subject.
+The 'Introduction' to 'Rhizopods', and the 'Concluding Remarks' are fascinating reading, giving many details of Leidy's collecting and study methods as well as interesting insights into his thinking, broad knowledge, and passion for his subject.

 The Introduction (Please click on the thumbnail below to start reading at the first page of the 21-page Introduction):